charbitz/diploma-thesis/README.md

 ### Apply a YOLOv5 network on DBT and INBreast data.

 The YOLOv5 network is implemented by [ultralytics](https://www.ultralytics.com/).
 The documentation of YOLOv5 and the under development code can be found [here](https://github.com/ultralytics/yolov5).
+All the files from this repo that helped with the implemetation of this project can be found at [this repository](https://github.com/charbitz/dbt-on-yolov5)

 Apply preprocessing on both image databases in order to get better model performance: